YuanSun-UoM/IPTpy/docs/notebooks/source-data-download.md

 ### [CAMSv5.3](https://permalink.aeris-data.fr/CAMS-GLOB-ANT)

-- Sign up and log in with your ECCAD account at the https://eccad.sedoo.fr.
+- Sign up and log in with your [ECCAD account](https://eccad.sedoo.fr).
 - Go to the [CAMS-GLOB-ANT](https://eccad.sedoo.fr/#/metadata/479) webpage and click the **Go to Data** button on the top right corner.

 <img src="../_static/images/download/CAMSv5.3/webpage.png" alt="webpage" width="100%">